Add New Meaning to This Year’s Spring Cleaning!

 - Passage Home supports breaking the cycle of poverty and create self-sufficiency for individuals and families in Wake County and has opportunities to participate this way as a volunteer.

 - Sort and package “recycled” donations for a variety of local organizations like The Food Bank of Central and Eastern NC.

 - Activate Good has some other specific opportunities to volunteer sorting donations.

 - Lead an art project to serve the community with your kids, Girl/Boy Scouts, workgroup, or your favorite organization.

 Community need is greater than ever.
 Nonprofit organizations are still trying to fulfill their missions.

 Volunteer through your favorite nonprofit.
 Not sure where to start?
 Search a variety of volunteer opportunities to match your unique skills, artistic tendencies, and desire to help at ActivateGood.org.
 (You can search by interest, location, and keywords.)
 There are volunteer opportunities (both remote and in-person) for just about everyone.

 Visit the websites of your favorite organizations to view their direct volunteer opportunities.
 Read about the Covid-19 measures that help to keep everyone safe.
 (Note: Some organizations have suspended in-person volunteering for now.)

-Most of all, remember that monetary donations are also always welcomed to fund your favorite organization’s operations and special projects.
+Remember that monetary donations are always welcomed to fund your favorite organization’s operations and special projects.
 All of your in-kind and financial donations, along with your volunteer hours, help to sustain and implement that organization’s mission to serve our community.